 - 1. NO electronic devices, i.e. cell-phones, iPods/iPads, or laptops, should be in operation during class (you won't need them) unless otherwise instructed, - 2.
 For planned absences, please notify the instructor by email at least one week in advance, - 3.
 For unplanned absences, please notify the instructor AND your business team of your situation, planned return, and arrangements for covering assigned work, - 4.
 Please be punctual for class the instructor will start and end class meetings on-time

 G. Audit Policy

-Given the team- and project-based nature of the course, an audit option is not offered.
+Given the team- and project-based nature of the course, a formal audit option is not offered.

-The following individual accommodations are available, however, if there is student interest:
+Access to all Canvas course materials and recorded lectures is available, however, if there is sufficient student interest.